shrysr/sr-ds-docker/index.rst

       && Rscript r_custom_packages.R \
       && rm r_custom_packages.R

+\*

 .. _:

 6 Rstudio
 ---------

+- Note taken on [2020-01-11 Sat 09:18]
+  This image is not working as expected at the moment.
+The only change from the Matrix DS image is the rbase image source, which by itself works as expected.
+The shiny image based off rbase also works as expected.
+The workaround at the moment

 This layer contains a specified RStudio version built on top of the rbase layer. i.e all the R packages defined in the earlier layers will be available to this web based deployment of Rstudio server.